onedata/onedata-documentation/docs/user-guide/cdmi.md

 }'
 ```

+This CDMI query will set the ACL for the file named `file.txt` in the `MySpace` space.
+The ACL defines access permissions for the specified identifier.
+In the example provided,
+the ACL allows read access (`READ_OBJECT`, `READ_ATTRIBUTES`, `READ_METADATA`, `READ_ACL`) for the identifier
+`EVERYONE@`.

 ### Get file ACL

 For more information about ACL, refer to [this page](data.md#access-control-lists).

+To retrieve the ACL for a file using CDMI, you can make a GET request to the following endpoint:
 ```bash
 curl -X GET "$ENDPOINT/MySpace/file.txt?metadata:cdmi_acl" \
 -H "${TOKEN_HEADER}" -H "${CDMI_VSN_HEADER}"
 ```

+This CDMI query will fetch the ACL metadata (`cdmi_acl`) for the file named `file.txt` in the `MySpace` space.
 ```json
 {
   "metadata": {